 Scheduled Tasks

-Pipelines are typically triggered by active events, such as a Git push (push), manual trigger via the web interface (web_trigger), or an API call (api_trigger).
-In addition, you can configure Scheduled Tasks (Crontab) to enable pipelines to run automatically and periodically at specified times.
-This is suitable for automation scenarios like nightly builds, regular testing, data backups, etc.
+Pipelines are typically triggered by active events, such as a Git push (push), manual trigger (web_trigger), or API call (api_trigger).
+In addition, you can configure Scheduled Tasks (Crontab) to run pipelines automatically at specified times, suitable for nightly builds, periodic testing, data backups, etc.

 Configuring Scheduled Tasks